cscie114/assignment-5-cicd-kwisschen/README.md

 __'npm run test'__

-Note: you'll need to set up the .env variables obtained in Step 5 on GitHub for building/testing/deploying via GitHub Actions.
+Note: you'll need to set up the .env secrets from Steps 5 & 6 in GitHub for building/testing/deploying via GitHub Actions.

-### Step 8
+### Step 9

 Preview the website locally: